 Bank of Montreal (BMO) is now offering Smartfolio, a roboadvisory option to clients looking for a more automated, hands-off approach to investing.
 As you research Smartfolio or any other investing service, take a close look at fees.
 Even with great growth and results, many people underestimate how fees can whittle down even the best, well-balanced portfolio.

-As a BMO Smartfolio client, here’s what you should know about the service and its related fees.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+As a BMO Smartfolio client, here’s what you should know about the service and its related fees.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 What is BMO Smartfolio?